wojciech12/template_project_go/slides/slides.md

 ---
 <!-- _class: lead -->
-## Dev with AI
+## Development with AI

-- dev < dev with AI
+- AI boosts productivity.
-- Continuously evolving
+- Tools and models evolve rapidly.
-- A lot of noise
+- The challenge is to find what works.

 ---
 <!-- _class: lead -->
 ## Goal

-- What works for me (so far)
+- Share a pragmatic AI workflow for Go development.
-- Open Discussion
+- Discuss effective strategies and tools.

 ---
 <!-- _class: lead -->